cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-tls-random-improvemnents.md

 G(x).
 If both are leaked, then the security reduces to the scenario wherein this wrapping construction is not applied.

+In systems where signature computations are not cheap, these values may be precomputed in anticipation of future randomness requests.
+This is possible since the construction depends solely upon the CSPRNG output and private key.

 # Application to TLS

 The PRF randomness wrapper can be applied to any protocol wherein a party has